-Examples of factors that DCA will be-considered include, but are not limited to:
+Examples of factors that DCA will be considered include, but are not limited to:

-- A. Property acquisition and rehabilitation cost versus the cost to demolish and build a similar property in the same market area. - B. Ratio of acquisition costs versus rehab hard costs. - C. Work scope for rehabs. - D. DCA resources allocated to develop each unit. - E. Effectiveness and aesthetics versus the cost of a mitigation plan. - F. Efficient and marketable use of the site, considering size and layout, to accommodate the number and type of units and amenities proposed. - G. Undue enrichment of any Project Participant or contractor particularly where there are Identities of Interest. - H. Impact on affordable housing stock. - I. Other uses proximate to the site. - J. Market information generated by or available to DCA. - K. Property is already affordable and not a priority for receipt of resources. - L. Transaction appears to be primarily driven by the transfer of the property. - M. Per unit costs not reasonable. - N. Excessive soft costs.
+- A. Property acquisition and rehabilitation cost versus the cost to demolish and build a similar property in the same market area. - B. Ratio of acquisition costs versus rehab hard costs. - C. Work scope for rehabs. - D. DCA resources allocated to develop each unit. - E. Effectiveness and aesthetics versus the cost of a mitigation plan. - F. Efficient and marketable use of the site, considering size and layout, to accommodate the number and type of units and amenities proposed. - G. Undue enrichment of any Project Participant or contractor particularly where there are Identities of Interest. - H. Impact on affordable housing stock. - I. Other uses proximate to the site. - J. Market information generated by or available to DCA. - K. Property is already affordable and not a priority for receipt of resources. - L. Transaction appears to be primarily driven by the transfer of the property.

+- M. Per unit costs not reasonable.

+- N. Excessive soft costs.

-- O. Oversized units. - P. Number of bedrooms high for proposed market. - Q. High acreage. - R. Other factors which are contrary to the policies and objectives of DCA. - S. Applications that misrepresent sources of funds or attempt to conceal pertinent facts related to the proposed project.
+- O. Oversized units.

+- P. Number of bedrooms high for proposed market.

+- Q. High acreage.

+- R. Other factors which are contrary to the policies and objectives of DCA.

+- S. Applications that misrepresent sources of funds or attempt to conceal pertinent facts related to the proposed project.

-XXVI.XXV.
-ADDITIONAL REQUIREMENTS FOR 4% CREDITS/BONDS APPLICATIONS
+XXVI.
+ADDITIONAL REQUIREMENTS FOR 4%CREDITS/BONDS APPLICATIONS

-- A. Each Competitive Review Threshold submission Application must be associated with one bond issuance. - Scattered site Competitive Review Applications are only eligible for consideration if proposing Preservation of properties funded by USDA, undergoing a RAD conversion, or approved by DCA prior to the Competitive Review Application deadline. - The bond allocation request within a Competitive Review Application cannot exceed \$30 million.

-This limitation (does not apply to Applications awarded under the Urban Housing Reservation). - B. No more than 55% of a development's aggregate basis can be financed by tax-exempt bonds. - C. Competitive Review Application The Threshold submission must include bond inducement resolution from the issuing authority. - DCA will not select any Competitive Review Application submitted by an Owner and/or-Developer that has a 4% Credits/Bonds property that received an LOD from DCA in 20221 orearlier that has not closed their financing and started construction on that property as of the Competitive Review Application deadline.
+- Each Competitive Review Threshold submission Application must be associated with one bondissuance. - Scattered site Competitive Review Applications are only eligible for consideration if proposing-Preservation of properties funded by USDA, undergoing a RAD conversion, or approved by DCAprior to the Competitive Review Application deadline. - The bond allocation request within a Competitive Review Application cannot exceed \$30 million.
+This limitation (does not apply to Applications awarded under the Urban Housing Reservation). - Competitive Review Application The Threshold submission must include bond inducement resolution from the issuing authority. - DCA will not select any Competitive Review Application submitted by an Owner and/or Developer that has a 4% Credits/Bonds property that received an LOD from DCA in 20221 or earlier that has not closed their financing and started construction on that property as of the Competitive Review Application deadline.